some-ip-com/open-someip-spec/src/someip-sd.rst

     :status: valid
     :collapse: True

-When a client receives a Stop Offer Service entry, the client shall not send out Find Service entries but wait for Offer Service entry or change of status (application, network management, ethernet link, or similar).
+When a client receives a Stop Offer Service entry, the client shall not send out Find Service entries but wait for Offer Service entry or change of status (application, network management, Ethernet link, or similar).

 .. feat_req:: 🎯
     :id: feat_req_someipsd_822